wing5wong/artisan-whs-static/source/_extracurricular_activities/athletics.md

 **Competitions**
 **Club nights** are every Tuesday evening Terms 1 & 4, 6:30pm at Cooks Gardens.

-_School Athletics_ this year (whole school, year 9-13) will be held at Cooks Gardens, Term 1, on Wednesday 26 February.
+_School Athletics_ this year (whole school, year 9-13) will be held at Cooks Gardens, Term 1, on Thursday 26 February.
-_Whanganui Secondary Schools_ competition is on Tuesday 18 March.
+_Whanganui Secondary Schools_ competition is on Thursday 12 March.
-_North Island Championships_ are in Hamilton on 5-6 April.
+_North Island Championships_ are in Papakura on 28 & 29 March.
 _N.Z.S.S Championships_ are in Hawkes Bay on 5-7 December 2025.

 **Training Days:**